-It'll be taking over a space with a bit of history.
-Brutto will be opening in Farringdon - taken over what was once the Hix Oyster and Chop House (and also just around the corner from the ex Polpo Smithfield location).
+It's taking over a space with a bit of history - where the Hix Oyster and Chop House was (and also just around the corner from the ex Polpo Smithfield location).

 The restaurant is billed as a "tribute to the dining rooms of urban Tuscany" with Florence and Siena the big focus.
-We can also look forward to "the warm amber glow of low wattage bulbs and candlelight" but hopefully we won't have to get out the "torch of shame" to read the menu as in Spuntino.
+We can also look forward to "the warm amber glow of low wattage bulbs and candlelight" but hopefully we won't have to get out the torch of shame (aka our mobile) to read the menu as we used to in Spuntino.

 More about Trattoria Brutto